+Friday night emergency!
 Accidents can happen any time.
 For this teenager, the accident happened the day before the prom.
 We saw him for an emergency visit on a Friday night.
-As is all emergencies we took the time for a proper evaluation, x-rays, discussion of the alternatives, and a good deal of assurance that when he left the.. read more →
+Emergencies require a proper evaluation, x-rays, discussion of the alternatives, and a good deal of.. read more →

-If you are reading this blog and can’t sit still because of a tooth ache get yourself to a dentist, now.
-If you keep putting cold water on a tooth to control the pain, you have an acute pulpitis.
-You may need endodontic treatment (root canal treatment) for that tooth.
-Antibiotics may also be needed… read more →
+Ouch a tooth ache: If you are reading this blog and can’t sit still because of a tooth ache get yourself to a Bitindentist, now.
+Hot and cold: If you keep putting cold water on a tooth to control the pain, you have an acute pulpitis.
+You may need endodontic treatment (root canal treatment) for.. read more →

-Bonding is the term for restoring teeth with a composite resin.
+What is Bonding: Bonding is the term for restoring teeth with a composite resin.
 The process consists of etching a tooth and then adding an acrylic ‘bond’ to the enamel.
 A composite is a mix of a liquid resin and porcelain particles of various sizes.
-The buzz word in dentistry for composites and Silicon Valley is nano-particles (very small porcelain.. read more →
+The buzz word in dentistry for composites and Silicon Valley is nano-particles.. read more →

 We now do invisible braces.
 The trade name for this technology is called Invisilign https://www.invisalign.com/?utm_campaign=Exact_invisalign+Brand_priority&utm_medium=cpc&utm_source=Bing&utm_term=invisalign or Clear Correct https://www.facebook.com/clearcorrect by companies bearing those names.
 This is an option for adults who are highly motivated and want to improve their smile.
 Traditional braces are bonded to teeth and then the forces for movement are provided by high tech titanium wires or.. read more →